kookkui/SoloRPGs/_Bestiaries/Broken Shores/Ghast.md

 parry: "No"

-description: "Ghasts are powerful spirits that have taken over a corpse long enough to make it their own, deepening their connection to the material world.
-They are fast moving, vicious predators that will attack and kill anything in their way."
+description: "*Ghasts are powerful spirits that have taken over a corpse long enough to make it their own, deepening their connection to the material world.
+They are fast moving, vicious predators that will attack and kill anything in their way.*"

 ```